drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/README.md

 # CCD operation

-Operationally, a CCD sensor stores charge in each pixel proportional to light and noise, until assertion of a shift pin causes the contents to be shifted to a buffer.
-The contents of the buffer is then shifted to the output by a clock and the contents appear as a series of voltages.
+Operationally, a CCD sensor stores charge in each pixel proportional to light and noise, until assertion of a shift pin causes the contents to be transferred to a buffer and then the contents are shifted along the buffer by a clock to the output pin and appear as a series of voltages.
 The TCD1304 has an additional function that controls which shift assertions initiate the readout sequence.
 The internal structure is depicted as follows from page 3.
 Externally the device is controlled by three pins, shift SH, integration clear gate ICG, and master clock $\phi M$.

 ![TCD1304-registers](https://github.com/drmcnelson/Linear-CCD-with-LTSpice-KiCAD-Firmware-and-Python-Library/assets/38619857/1865363d-bbbe-4902-be47-285b8f0ef6f8)